ericbdc/wakeword/Readme.md

 ### Get a remote machine

-First you need a running Linux platform available, e.g.: AWS EC2 Ubuntu.
+First you need a running Linux platform available, e.g.: AWS EC2 Ubuntu (all runs in ~30min on a t3.2xlarge).

-:warning: Beware that you will need about 40Gb space disk.
+:warning: Beware that you will need about 32Gb space disk if your chose only 1 hour clips.

 In that case, you will generate a Key Pair, name it `wakeword` and download the `wakeword.pem` file to your `~/.ssh/` folder.